retirement planning | august 19, 2024

 If you’re planning to retire soon, take time to assess income sources in retirement: Social Security, pension, or other predictable income.
 Then determine how reliant you might be on your personal savings or a paycheck if you decide you should continue working.
 Consider which of your retirement expenses are essential and how you might be able to make some adjustments.
 If additional spending adjustments are needed when markets are down, take another look at nonessential spending.
 It may only take a couple years of spending adjustments to give your portfolio time to recover.

 Our research finds that, once you’re in retirement, total household spending decreases by 2% each year.
 Many retirees may reduce their nondiscretionary or essential expenses and align them with their guaranteed income.
-By doing this, they lessen the likelihood of having a gap between their guaranteed income and these expenses so that they don’t have to dip into their savings to pay for the essentials.
+By doing this, they lessen the likelihood of having a gap between their guaranteed income and these expenses so that they don’t have to dip in to their savings to pay for the essentials.

 Asset Allocation in Your 50s, 60s, and 70s